galette-plugins/plugin-oauth2/README.md

 Makes Galette act as a oAuth2 server; so it is possible to use existing members to log-in on third party websites, like [Flarum](https://flarum.org/), [Nextcould](https://nextcloud.com/), and so on!

+Most of the time, oAuth2 client capacities on third party websites are available from "plugins".
+Check their docs and forums ;)

 # Setup

 This project use `league/oauth2-server`, `symfony/yaml` and `hassankhan/config` packages.